edogola4/animated-timepiece/README.md

 ## Technology Stack:
-**The Animated Clock project uses the following technologies and stacks*:
+*The Animated Clock project uses the following technologies and stacks*:

+**Frontend**:
+HTML5: Structure and content of web pages.
+CSS3: Styling, animations, and layout.
+JavaScript: Real-time functionality and interactivity.